 Every program and game uses some combination of the mouse, game controller and keyboard to play with.
 Minecraft also provides similar controls and they can be quickly learned by visiting this site.

 There is a fine line between what someone would call cheating and what is called helpful.
 As a player in a game, you can use the tools above to help you learn the game more quickly.
-This isn't cheating but using a "command" in the game to change the game in anyway would be considered cheating.
+This isn't cheating exactly, but using a "command" in the game that gives you items not otherwise found naturally, could be considered cheating.
 For example, I could craft a Stick and Coal to make a torch using the crafting/workbench and some wood, planks and coal.
 Alternatively, if I cheated I could type in a command and simply create a torch in one step.
 That's giving you an unfair advantage over other players and is considered cheating.
 Not all commands are considered cheating, so you have to check with the Administrator or Moderator of the site you play on to find out their rules.
-Every Server could be quite different, so you don't want to get kicked off for any misunderstandings.
+Every Server could be quite different, so you don't want to get kicked off or even banned from playing there, for any misunderstandings.